 Charlotte Guedalia, Drexel University ‘21

-Charlotte is from Boston and spent last year in Israel in Sherut Leumi (National Service) working with kids-at-risk and teaching middle school children.
+Charlotte is from Boston and spent a year after high school in Israel in Sherut Leumi (National Service) working with kids-at-risk and teaching middle school children.
 She is studying product design.

 Aida Siegel, Florida International University ‘19